hyperledger/iroha/client_cli/README.md

 # Iroha CLI Client

 With the Iroha CLI Client, you can interact with Iroha Peers Web API.
-It is a "thin" wrapper around functionality exposed in the `iroha_client` crate.
-Specifically, it should be used as a reference for using `iroha_client`'s features, and not as a production-ready client.
+It is a "thin" wrapper around functionality exposed in the `iroha` crate.
+Specifically, it should be used as a reference for using `iroha`'s features, and not as a production-ready client.
 As such, the CLI client is not guaranteed to support all features supported by the client library.

 ## Features